TH3BAT/Blockchaininfo/README.md

 address = "http://127.0.0.1:8332"
 ```

-Replace the values with your actual Bitcoin Core RPC credentials.
+Replace the values with your actual Bitcoin Knots or Core RPC credentials.

 ---